AdobeDocs/experience-platform.en/help/xdm/tutorials/create-schema-ui.md

 >[!NOTE]
 >
 >You can also create and edit custom data types independently from editing schemas.
-See the tutorial on [creating and editing data types](./create-data-type.md) for more information.
+See the guide on [creating and editing data types](../ui/resources/data-types.md) for more information.

 ## Search and filter schema fields